lapointtravels/lapoint/wp-content/plugins/seo-data-transporter/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Conform to WordPress Development Standards for PHP

+= 1.1.0 =
+* Add support for Praison SEO
+* Add support for The SEO Framework
+* Fix typo on dropdown label

 = 1.0.0 =
 * Rewrite plugin based on new boilerplate
-* Add supporte for Jetpack Advanced SEO
+* Add support for Jetpack Advanced SEO
 * Change "WordPress SEO" to "Yoast SEO"
 * Fix "Add Meta Tags" custom field keys